 Electrical Repairs in Vancouver & Getting Up to Code

-Whether you’re hoping to sell your house, or you simply want to ensure that your home is safe and energy-efficient, making sure that it’s up to code is a smart investment.
+Whether you’re hoping to sell your house, or you simply want to ensure that your home is safe and energy-efficient, having your home’s electrical up to code is a smart investment.

 Building codes can change over the years as technology improves and safety standards advance, so an older home that was once built to code may no longer meet the necessary requirements.